State Contest Director

 Elements of the Contest

 At all levels of competition, individual places are determined solely by written exam scores.
 All contestants compete for individual honors at all levels of competition.
 Individuals placing first, second and third advance to the next level.
-For the team component, the team’s top three scores on the written exam are added to its score on the hands-on contest to produce an overall team score.
+For the team component, the team’s top three scores on the written exam are added to its score in the programming session to produce an overall team score.
 First-place teams advance to the next level of competition.

 Computer Science Overview Video